toumorokoshi/sprinter/docs/source/contributing.rst

 should be used for optional configuration or for configuration based up on the system being installed (such as overwriting existing values)

-*NOTE* The only way to share state between phases is through configuration.
-A new instance of an object is instantiated for every method every time, so it is not possible to save state between say, the prompt method and the update method later on.
+*NOTE* It is not reccomended to maintain state within an object. (e.g. defining a variable self.myvar in the prompt method and then using it in the install method).
+Although this may work currently, there is no specification that dictates that the order on which methods are called against an object will be constant.

 Config behaviour
 ----------------